This is an ever-growing collection of all my thoughts, strategies and lessons learned while studying storms.

-- Is it serving as media and capturing extreme nature that others don’t often see?
+- Is it witnessing and capturing extreme nature that others don’t often see?

 - Is it warning others by providing ground truth and reporting dangerous storms?

-- Is it learning the science and growing your skill and intuition as a forecaster?
+- Is it honing your skill and intuition as a forecaster?

-- Is it being first responder when no one else has responded?
+- Is it serving as first responder when no one else has responded?

 - Is it seeking adventure and craving adrenaline? -Make it all of these

 Phase 2: The Pre-Chase

 Forget the models; they messed up.
 Be the model.